Embed Widget

 Customizing the Widget

-From the Publish Agent tab in Settings, you can customize:
+From the Appearance sub-tab on the Publish tab, you can customize:

 • Agent Name - shown in the widget header